egel-lang/egel-lang.github.io/index.md

 Egel is developed as a hobby project to explore some ideas the author has.
 The intention is to grow the language to support different math libraries and then move towards making the code mobile.
-One idea is to become a small data-center language for distributed ad-hoc computation; i.e., a light-weight solution for moving code to data fast.

 ## Links